Senior Vice President

 In his spare time, Steve serves as President of the Emory Entrepreneur Network, an affinity group of Emory University.
 He also serves as Chairman of Community Consulting Teams (CCT) Atlanta, a non-profit providing pro-bono management consulting services to small Atlanta-area non-profits.
 Steve also serves on the Boards of the Emory University Alumni Association and Safe Kids Georgia – part of Children’s Healthcare of Atlanta.
 For fun, he likes to ride his motorcycle on the racetrack.

-Georg Bauer is the Co-Founder and President at Fair, a Santa Monica-based company pioneering the Cars as a Service (CaaS) model.
+Georg Bauer is the Co-Founder and President of Fair, a Santa Monica-based tech company pioneering the Car as a Service (CaaS) subscription model in the mobility space.
 The Fair app provides consumers a fully digital experience, with the freedom and flexibility to return the car at any time.
-Previously, Georg spearheaded innovation for Tesla’s financial services business in the EU and APAC regions in over 20 markets.
-Prior to that, he served as CEO of Global Financial Services for BMW Group where he led the fleet management business.
-He has also served as the CEO of Mercedes-Benz Credit in the US, while guiding the company’s financial services efforts on a global scale.
+Georg is widely recognized as an innovative leader in auto finance and spent his career shaping financial services for leading car companies on a global scale.
+Most recently, he built the financial services business for Tesla in the EU and APAC regions in over 20 markets.
+Prior to that, he served as CEO of Global Financial Services for BMW Group.
+Previously, he served as the CEO of Mercedes-Benz Credit in the US and also was responsible for financial services of Mercedes cars and trucks globally.

 As Senior Vice President of Development and Production at Walden Media, Naia Cucukov has a passion for identifying inspiring projects and helping them grow into movie magic.
 A native of southern New Jersey, she grew up loving film and ultimately discovered her passion for production while receiving her B.A. in